microsoft/hi-ml/docs/source/runner.md

 ### Outputting files during training

 The Lightning model returned by `get_model` needs to write its output files to the current working directory.
-When running outside of AzureML, the current working directory will be changed to a newly created output folder, with a name that contains the time stamp and and the model name.
+When running inside of AzureML, the output folders will be directly under the project root.
+If not running inside AzureML, a folder with a timestamp will be created for all outputs and logs.

 When running in AzureML, the folder structure will be set up such that all files written to the current working directory are later uploaded to Azure blob storage at the end of the AzureML job.
 The files